EOSIO/eos/docs/nodeos/04_replays/01_how-to-replay-from-a-blocks.log.md

-# Hot To Replay from a Blocks Log
+# How To Replay from a Blocks Log

 Once you have obtained a copy of the blocks.log file which you wish to replay the blockchain from, copy it to your data/blocks directory, backing up any existing contents if you wish to keep them.